A vibrant land and culture

 Lake Atitlán from the summit of Volcan Atitlán with volcanoes San Pedro (left) and Volcán Tolimán (right)

-(Brendan James) In the past year that I have been in Guatemala I have seen some of the most amazing things in my life.
-Amazing beauty, amazing poverty, amazing kindness, amazing natural wonders and amazing environmental destruction.
-Living, working and navigating this incredibly dense country has been a daily adventure for me.
+In the past year that I have been in Guatemala I have seen some of the most amazing things in my life.
+Amazing beauty, incredible poverty, amazing kindness, amazing natural wonders and amazing environmental destruction.
+Living, working and navigating this country has been a daily adventure for me.

-The people of Guatemala are incredible, no really.
+The people of Guatemala are incredible.
 It was their openness to me that kept me here as a traveler and gave me new comfort in the world unknown.
 As one of the few gringos in the country racing mountain bikes – they embraced me.
-They have given me hospice in their own homes and taken me into their extended family.
+Guatemalans have given me hospice in their own homes and taken me into their extended family.

 There is no such thing as “too remote” for a village in Guatemala.
 Roads begin and end in the middle of nowhere- cuttoff by enormous landslides.
 The infrastructure of the country is webed together in a unofficial transportation network of Tuk-Tuks, Chicken buses, Fletes (trucks) and pickups.
-You never have to wait more than 15minutes for a ride in Guatemala, and more likely than not they will ask you first.
+You never have to wait more than 15minutes for a ride in Guatemala, and more likely than not they will ask you first where you want to go.

 Guatemala is a living anthropological site with an incredible diversity of people and culture.
 80% of the population is indigenous and for many spanish is a second language.
 The density of tribes here is profound.
 At lake Atitlan it is not uncommon to run into a different traje or traditional clothes from one town to the next – each village speaking their own distinctive language.